 Introducing Jorden Berryman – Recipient of the Ratio Christi Legatus Christi Award

 Jorden Berryman joined our newly formed College Prep chapter over four years ago as one of our original students and a high school freshman.
 Since then she has been a strong advocate of our chapter and within the last two years has been a strong contributor to the success and visibility of our chapter.
 She has taught apologetics content such as understanding textual variants and artifacts in the Bible, the reliability of the Bible, the teleological argument for the existence of God, the evidence for the Resurrection, and a presentation of the student’s McDonald Observatory trip and how it demonstrated the existence and glory of God.
 She has taught 6th grade students, middle school and high school students, adult apologetics students, youth groups at other churches, and is one of the youngest speakers to ever address a chapter of Reasons to Believe, the scientific apologetics organization founded by Hugh Ross.
-As my teaching assistant, she has crafted three presentation, The Genesis Flood, Transgenderism: Facts and What the Bible Says About It, and Correcting Your Christian Friends, the latter intended for high school students.
+As my teaching assistant, she has crafted four presentations, The Genesis Flood, Transgenderism: Facts and What the Bible Says About It, Art as an Apologetic, and Correcting Your Christian Friends, the latter intended for high school students.
 She manages our social media and coordinates our field trips and special events.
 This month she begins her studies at Liberty University, with a focus on Christian ministries and beginning in the fall semester she will be responsible for teaching middle school students every week. – Dan Britton, RCCP Texas Hill Country Chapter Director –

 - When did you come to Christ as Lord and Savior, and how did that come about?